 Keep praying for rain!
 Keep watching for those rain clouds.
 Keep your eyes fixed on Jesus and His answers to your prayers.

-When you are feeling discouraged, you need to arm yourself with waiting on the Lord verses to encourage you.
+When you are feeling discouraged, you need to arm yourself with waiting on God scriptures to encourage and strengthen you.
+Waiting on God scriptures can provide you with promises to hold onto.
+Just like Elijah knew that God had promised rain, you can wait on God in confidence by claiming His promises.
 These waiting on God scriptures will encourage you in your waiting time.
 Read them often and claim them as you wait on God’s answers.

 - Isaiah 40:31